Alindah/Alinda.github.io/README.md

 Enclose comments with \` to make a comment ~~not visible on the webpage. ~~ I lied, you can see them.
 (Oh I guess that strikethrough didn't work.)

 Oh yeah, [this](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) is a nice reference for the language we are using to write this.
-It's called Markdown.
+This language is Markdown.

 Here's another [one!](https://guides.github.com/features/mastering-markdown/)